Anyerrr/EntrustExercise/README.md

 2. **Running the application with the JAR file:**
    Alternatively, you can run the application using the JAR file by executing: make runJar

+The paginated document will also be saved in the 'out' folder, which is created durint compilation.